-- 1. Students must have already identified the types of materials they may need to read in their foreign language in consultation with their advising committee prior to taking the exam. - 2.
-Student then notifies the GPA of their preferred exam date, no later than two weeks prior to exam, to allow adequate time to obtain topic and/or article and for room scheduling. - 3.
+1. Students must have already identified the types of materials they may need to read in their foreign language in consultation with their advising committee prior to taking the exam.

+- 2. Student then notifies the GPA of their preferred exam date, no later than two weeks prior to exam, to allow adequate time to obtain topic and/or article and for room scheduling. - 3.
 If the GPA is unable to locate an in-department individual to assess the exam, the student is responsible for locating an appropriate individual and should then inform the GPA who will then consult with the Graduate Director for final approval. - 4.
 GPA will oversee administration of the exam.
-Student must return their language exam to the GPA by the designed deadline, which will then be forwarded to the exam assessor for review. - 5.
+In the case of the written translation or oral summary, the GPA will coordinate with the faculty member conducting the exam.
+In the case of academic publication, the student will send the GPA a copy of the publication including their piece, and the GPA will coordinate with a faculty member who is fluent in the language and can verify the accuracy.
+In exceptional cases, the GPA will coordinate with the Chair, Graduate Division, and the Graduate Director to decide whether the exception is approved. - 5.
 GPA will notify the student, their committee, and the Graduate Director of the exam results.